IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 1. Check out the main branch of the [UID2 SDK for Android source code repository on GitHub](https://github.com/IABTechLab/uid2-android-sdk/tree/main).
 1. In Android Studio, open the directory that you checked out.
 1. Run the **dev-app** app.
+1. When you've started the app, make sure the **Client Side** checkbox is checked.
+1. Enter an email or phone number.

 </TabItem>
 <TabItem value='ios' label='iOS'>